- What Is It?

 What is erythema nodosum?

-- Erythema nodosum can be self-limited and resolve on its own in three to six weeks.
+- Erythema nodosum can be self-limited and resolved on its own in three to six weeks.
 Upon resolution, it may leave only a temporary bruised appearance or leave a chronic indentation in the skin where the fatty layer was injured.

 What disease is associated with erythema nodosum?